 The result was, amazingly, that ecdysterone outperformed the traditional AAS drugs.

 In one study from 2019, researchers gave rats a preparation of ecdysterone (also known as 20HE or ecdy) a specific phytoecdysteroid found in spinach as well as other plants, and concluded that ecdy had significant anabolic effects, increasing muscle fiber size in the rats as well as IGF-1, a known and potent anabolic growth factor.
+This reproduced effects that had already been seen in the late 1990s by Russian researchers.

 Interestingly, this study also showed that ecdy decreases serum estradiol (estrogen) levels – meaning that ecdy doesn’t just displace estrogen at the receptor, it also has some kind of directly anti-estrogen effect.
 The researchers in this study were also able to corroborate the idea that phytoecdysteroid action takes place in estrogen receptors – they were able to antagonize the action of ecdy with an anti-estrogen drug, but not an anti-androgen drug.